-1.0 The operations of the Coady International Institute are contingent on the Institute's ability to generate funding to cover the costs of its operations from a variety of sources as outlined in the Overview of this Section.
+1.0 The operations of the Institute are contingent on the Institute's ability to generate funding to cover the costs of its operations from a variety of sources..

-In cases where the Institute has closed its fiscal year with an operating deficit, and where it cannot reasonably project an operating budget in surplus or break even for the following year, the Director, upon consultation with the University President, may adjust the-institutes' salary costs by eliminating one or more positions held by Program Teaching Staff.
+In cases where the Institute has closed its fiscal year with an operating deficit, and where it cannot reasonably project an operating budget in surplus or break even for the following year, the Executive Director, upon consultation with the Academic Vice President & Provost, may adjust the institutes' salary costs by eliminating one or more positions held by Program Teaching Associates or Program Teaching Staff.